-As shown on the enclosed Drainage Plan (Figure D1), the proposed development area on the south side of the existing manufacturing building has been delineated as three on-site drainage basins (D1, D2, and E) for general consistency with the subdivision drainage report.
-Basins D1 and D2 will flow southwesterly across the site to Waynoka Road.
-The vacant area in the southeast corner of the site (Basin E) will sheet flow south towards Design Point E at the southeast corner of Lot 2.
+As shown on the enclosed Developed Drainage Plan (Figure D1, Appendix C), the proposed development area on the south side of the existing manufacturing building has been delineated as three on-site drainage basins (D1, D2, and E) for general consistency with the subdivision drainage report.
+Surface runoff from the developed site will continue to follow the drainage patterns established in the subdivision drainage report.
+Basins A2, D1, and D2 will flow southwesterly across the site to Waynoka Road.

 Recognizing that current County drainage criteria require permanent stormwater quality best management practices for disturbed areas greater than one acre in size, a private Rain Garden will be constructed at the southwest corner of Basin D1 to mitigate developed drainage impacts and meet the current County water quality requirements.
+The proposed Rain Garden has been sized for fully developed flows from Basin D1, as well as the existing developed flow from Basin A2.